Best Student Accommodation Investment Areas in 2023

 The Leeds City Region hosts the largest cluster of higher education institutions outside London and each year its nine universities produce 38,900 graduates.
 The University of Leeds alone welcomes over 9,000 international students from more than 170 countries worldwide, and the number of students in the city continues to grow each year.

-Due to the Covid pandemic, many students deferred their place at university by a year and 2022 is expected to see an increasing number of students in the city.
+Due to the Covid pandemic, many students deferred their place at university by a year and 2022 saw an increasing number of students in the city.
 Leeds is one of the best student cities in the UK and already seeing a spike in demand for accommodation.
-Student properties in the most desirable areas were snapped up by summer of 2021.

 Homes within walking distance to campus in areas like Hyde Park, the city centre and Burley and Woodhouse are highly sought-after.
 Headingley remains a popular location for graduate students.